Hi, I'm Jon.

 It’s a way of acknowledging each other’s presence and getting to know where we are, and who we are.

-I’m a pastor, a teacher, and a passionate follower of Jesus.
-If I’m being perfectly honest, I need to let you know that I haven’t quite figured out the best way to follow Jesus yet.
-If I’m being even more honest I kind of hope I don’t figure it out.
-I enjoy the journey and adventure of faith too much for that.
+If I’m being honest I hope I don’t figure it all out (as if that's even possible).
+I enjoy the journey and adventure of life too much to have all the answers.
 I do, however, have some thoughts, some questions, and some things to share – and this is where I do that.
 This is a place for us to embrace our questions together, a place for us to say hello to the natural curiosity we have about the deepest things of life.
+It's going to be a mix of humour and seriousness, joy and pain.
+Hopefully it will also be a place where you hear some of your own journey reflected back to you and you can be reminded that you're not alone.

 So let me say: hello.
 I hope you enjoy your stay.